mckeemseattleu/St-Francis-Utility/README.md

 # St-Francis-Utility
 Utility programs for St-Francis

-# St. Francis Utility Data Migration
+# 1. StFrancis Utility: Data Migration

 This repository contains a Python script for migrating data from a Firestore database to a PostgreSQL database.
 The script handles the migration of residents, visits, and settings data collections.
 This README provides step-by-step instructions for setting up the environment, running the script, and troubleshooting common issues.